How to Become a Lawyer in Canada

 Step 3: Join a Law Society

-Once you have obtained your Certificate of Qualification from the NCA and passed the bar exam, you must become a member of a law society in the province you wish to practice.
+Once you have obtained your Certificate of Qualification from the NCA and passed the bar exam, you must become a law society member in the province you wish to practice.
 This is a requirement for any lawyer in Canada.
 Law societies provide essential services and resources to their members and regulate law practice in the country.

 To become a member of a law society in Canada, you must provide documentation such as your educational transcripts, work experience, and references when you apply.
 Once your application has been approved, you can practice law in Canada legally.